Skip to content

 Prompt Payment to Suppliers

-Previously the Good Business Charter required organisations with more than 50 employees to sign the government's Prompt Payment Code.
-This is in transition to a Fair Payment Code which will have a bronze, silver and gold rating.
+Previously, the Good Business Charter required organisations with more than 50 employees to sign the government’s Prompt Payment Code.
+This is now the Fair Payment Code which has a bronze, silver and gold rating.
 The focus for the GBC on this component is paying suppliers promptly.
 Other aspects of the Code such as clear and easily accessible guidance on payment procedures and an adequate system to deal with complaints and disputes are expected to be implemented as part of ensuring the commitment of prompt payment is met.
+We encourage prioritisation when changing processes to look at paying small suppliers (under 50 employees) to 30-day payment terms.

 Why Prompt Payment to Suppliers Matters